dkt64/csdb-downloader/README.md

 # csdb-downloader
-## dkt / samar productions 2021
+### samar productions 2021

-**csdb-downloader** is a command line tool to download and organize csdb releases on your strorage.
+**csdb-downloader** is a command line tool to download and organize csdb releases on your strorage

 it uses *config.json* file for setup (it's created during first run with default settings):
 - *DownloadDirectory* - place where it will download the files (f.e. your USB stick)